DS Smith (OTCMKTS:DITHF) Shares Gap Up to $3.45

-DS Smith Plc (OTCMKTS:DITHF)’s stock price gapped up prior to trading on Monday .
+DS Smith Plc (OTCMKTS:DITHF)’s stock price gapped up before the market opened on Monday .
 The stock had previously closed at $3.45, but opened at $3.90.
-DS Smith shares last traded at $3.90, with a volume of 1,400 shares changing hands.
+DS Smith shares last traded at $3.90, with a volume of 1,400 shares traded.

-Several equities research analysts have issued reports on DITHF shares.
-UBS Group restated a “neutral” rating on shares of DS Smith in a report on Wednesday, September 9th.
-Peel Hunt downgraded DS Smith to a “buy” rating in a report on Friday, September 11th.
-Zacks Investment Research upgraded DS Smith from a “hold” rating to a “buy” rating and set a $3.75 price target for the company in a report on Wednesday, October 21st.
+A number of research firms recently issued reports on DITHF.
+Berenberg Bank reiterated a “hold” rating on shares of DS Smith in a report on Thursday, July 16th.
 Jefferies Financial Group downgraded DS Smith from a “buy” rating to a “hold” rating in a report on Monday, July 6th.
-Finally, Berenberg Bank reiterated a “hold” rating on shares of DS Smith in a report on Thursday, July 16th.
-Four investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-The company currently has an average rating of “Hold” and a consensus price target of $3.75.
+UBS Group reissued a “neutral” rating on shares of DS Smith in a research report on Wednesday, September 9th.
+Zacks Investment Research raised DS Smith from a “hold” rating to a “buy” rating and set a $3.75 price target for the company in a research report on Wednesday, October 21st.
+Finally, Peel Hunt cut DS Smith to a “buy” rating in a research report on Friday, September 11th.
+Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and a consensus price target of $3.75.

 The firm has a market capitalization of $4.17 billion, a price-to-earnings ratio of 9.29 and a beta of 0.69.
 The company has a fifty day moving average of $3.50 and a two-hundred day moving average of $3.65.
 The company has a debt-to-equity ratio of 0.74, a quick ratio of 0.64 and a current ratio of 0.88.